David Brashear, W&M HON ’07

-David Brashear has been affiliated with the Muscarelle Museum of Art since 2000.
-He served as a member of the Museum’s Board of Trustees from 2000 to 2013 and from 2015 through 2018.
-Brashear was Board Chair from 2004 to 2008, and chaired the capital campaign for the Museum from 2013 through 2018.
-Brashear graduated summa cum laude with a degree in economics from the Wharton School at the University of Pennsylvania, and subsequently received an MBA from Harvard University.
-In addition, he has studied architectural history at the graduate level at Columbia University and has written extensively on the subject.
+David Brashear has served on the Muscarelle Board of Trustees since 1999, serving as chair from 2004 to 2008.
+Since 2013, he has chaired the capital campaign for the Museum.
+Brashear graduated summa cum laude with a degree in economics from the Wharton School at the University of Pennsylvania, subsequently receiving an MBA from Harvard and has extensive experience with the Museum, the arts and educational institutions.
 Brashear is an accomplished photographer and his work has been featured in several museum exhibitions.
-He has broad experience with arts and educational institutions.
+He has studied architectural history at Columbia University and has written extensively on the subject.
 In addition to his involvement at William & Mary, Brashear is currently a trustee and vice chair of the Pittsburgh History and Landmarks Foundation and is chair of the Annenberg Center for the Performing Arts.
 He formerly served as president of the Bronxville Board of Education and vice chair of the WHRO-Hampton Roads Educational Telecommunications Association.

 Curator of Native American Art | email@example.com | 757.221.1112

-Danielle Moretti-Langholtz holds a B.A. from the State University of New York at Oneonta, and an M.A. and Ph.D. in Anthropology from the University of Oklahoma.
-Danielle came to William & Mary from the American Museum of Natural History and has served as the Director of the American Indian Resource Center in the College’s Department of Anthropology since 1998.
+Danielle Moretti-Langholtz holds a BA from the State University of New York at Oneonta, and an MA and PhD in Anthropology from the University of Oklahoma.
+Moretti-Langholtz came to William & Mary from the American Museum of Natural History and has served as the Director of the American Indian Resource Center in William & Mary’s Department of Anthropology since 1998.
 Moretti-Langholtz teaches courses with an emphasis on Native American history and culture and a course on Collecting and Exhibiting Cultures, at both the undergraduate and graduate level.
 She is committed to civically engaged research with indigenous communities, and mentoring students interested in anthropology and museum studies.
-To date she has curated several exhibitions with the assistance of graduate and undergraduate students; the work of Jaune Quick-to-see Smith (2007), In Reach of Memory Still: A Kiowa Legacy in Art (2011), Glenn Close/A Life in Costume (2012), and co-curated with Buck Woodard, Ph.D., Building the Brafferton: The Founding, Funding and Legacy of America’s Indian School (2016).
+To date she has curated several exhibitions with the assistance of graduate and undergraduate students; the work of Jaune Quick-to-see Smith (2007), In Reach of Memory Still: A Kiowa Legacy in Art (2011), Glenn Close/A Life in Costume (2012), co-curated with Buck Woodard, PhD, Building the Brafferton: The Founding, Funding and Legacy of America’s Indian School (2016), co-curated with Melissa Parris and Steve Price, 1619 / 2019 (2019 – 2020).
 Moretti-Langholtz is actively working to build the Museum’s collection of Native American art and material culture in support of both future exhibitions and William & Mary’s Native Studies concentration.

 MUSEUM EDUCATION & OUTREACH